pontazaricardo/SQL_GPS_Distance_calculator/README.md

 ## Formula

-For calculating the distance of the two given GPS coordinates, we use the [https://en.wikipedia.org/wiki/Haversine_formula](Harversine formula).
+For calculating the distance of the two given GPS coordinates, we use the (https://en.wikipedia.org/wiki/Haversine_formula)[Harversine formula].